-The Suppression of Terrorism Law of 2010 (No.110(I)/2010), entails also implementing provisions regarding "Council Regulation (EC) No 2580/2001 of 27 December 2001 on specific restrictive measures directed against certain persons and entities with a view to combating terrorism", as well as "Council Regulation (EC) No 881/2002 of 27 May 2002 imposing certain specific restrictive measures directed against certain persons and entities associated with Usama bin Laden, the Al-Qaida network and the Taliban, and repealing Council Regulation (EC) No 467/2001 prohibiting the export of certain goods and services to Afghanistan, strengthening the flight ban and extending the freeze of funds and other financial resources in respect of the Taliban of Afghanistan".
-In particular, Sections 15 and 16 of Law No.110(I)/2010 criminalise the infringement of the provisions of these Regulations and determine the penalties to be imposed to natural persons as well as to legal persons in these cases.
+The Law on Combating Terrorism and Protection of Victims (L.75 (I)/2019) entails also implementing provisions regarding "Council Regulation (EC) No 2580/2001 of 27 December 2001 on specific restrictive measures directed against certain persons and entities with a view to combating terrorism", as well as "Council Regulation (EC) No 881/2002 of 27 May 2002 imposing certain specific restrictive measures directed against certain persons and entities associated with Usama bin Laden, the Al-Qaida network and the Taliban, and repealing Council Regulation (EC) No 467/2001 prohibiting the export of certain goods and services to Afghanistan, strengthening the flight ban and extending the freeze of funds and other financial resources in respect of the Taliban of Afghanistan".
+In particular, Sections 20 and 21 of the law criminalize the infringement of the provisions of these Regulations and determine the penalties to be imposed to natural persons as well as to legal persons in these cases.
 The penalties provided for in these Sections in case of conviction are imprisonment not exceeding eight years and/or fine not exceeding €50.000 with regard to natural persons and a fine not exceeding €500.000 with regard to legal persons.
+Similar provisions and penalties are provided for in Section 22 of the Law, with respect to the infringement of the UN Security Council Resolutions relating to the combating of terrorism.